Beer Die Rules

 - Agree on a height requirement for the game.
 Any toss below the height requirement will not count and the defensive team can shout "low" to let the tosser know it did not meet the height requirement.
 The higher the height line, the more fun you will have.
 Tossing it low is the equivalent of elbows in beer pong.

 - Finally dap up your opponents and wish them luck.
-Beer die is known as the gentleman's game and sportsmanship is highly valued.
+There's a reason beer die is known as the gentleman's game

 - After being tossed, the dice must first land on your opponent's side of the table in the air (the line counts as in).